Consumers’ wallets are filled with loyalty program cards these days. Yet, a recent report by the CMO Council revealed that…

 54% of consumers polled feel that programs lack personalized messaging and valuable rewards.

 As a result, loyalty programs continue to operate without realizing greater operational efficiencies.
 American Airlines, the pioneer of the frequent flier program, is an example of the contrary.
-The company’s AAdvantage program famously pulls in more than $1 billion annually.
-Dick’s Sporting Goods is another company that continually refines their ScoreCard Rewards program and communications to create relevant dialogues and build profitable customer loyalty.
+The company’s AAdvantage loyalty program famously pulls in more than $1 billion annually.
+Dick’s Sporting Goods is another company that continually refines its ScoreCard Rewards program and communications to create relevant dialogues and build profitable customer loyalty.

 Fortunately, companies continue to understand the immense opportunity for creating profitable relationships through personalized and valuable loyalty programs.
 Marketers are standing firm for the growth and development of these programs, both at a financial and an operational level.